-I’m sure that, like all of us, you heard a lot of things about Romania and why you shouldn’t visit this dangerous or scary country – so I figured out it would be interesting to demolish – or discuss – most of these myths, by selecting top stereotypes about Romanians and arguing whether they are true or not.
+I’m sure that, like all of us, you heard a lot of things about Romania and why you shouldn’t visit this dangerous or scary country – usually, all just stereotypes that are not true.

-If you’re one of these people, scared about what you’ve heard from others about Romania or Romanians, then I’m sure you’d like to hear the explanations for each of them.
+If you’re one of the people scared about what you’ve heard from others about Romania or Romanians, it’s best to read on and learn my honest opinion – which of these stereotypes are correct and which are not.

 Take my word for this: listening to some fake rumors is actually not worth losing the amazing experiences that the Carpathian Mountains, Danube Delta, Black Sea and cities of Romania can offer you.